 Let’s give it and you all possible

 The hypervisor is key to enabling virtualization.
 In its simpler form, the hypervisor is specialized firmware or software, or both, installed on single hardware that would allow you to host several virtual machines.
 It allows physical hardware to be shared across several virtual machines.
 A computer on which a hypervisor runs one or more virtual machines is called a host machine.
 The virtual machine is called a guest machine.
 Basically, the hypervisor allows the physical host machine to run various guest machines.
 This helps in achieving maximum benefits from computing resources such as memory, network bandwidth, and CPU cycles.

-There are two main types of hypervisor in cloud computing.
+There are two main types of hypervisors in cloud computing.

-A few examples are Virtual box, VMware workstation, fusion.
+A few examples are Virtual box, VMware workstation, and fusion.

 Since the guest VMs are independent of the host hardware, hypervisors allow for improved utilization of a system’s resources as well as more IT mobility.
 They can thus be simply transferred between various servers.
 A hypervisor reduces: because several virtual machines can run off of one physical server;